The Individuals with Disabilities Education Act (IDEA) states that all children in the U.S. have a right to a "free appropriate public education."

 Before an IEP can be created for a child with autism, there is a process to determine whether he or she is eligible for special education.

 To start the process, your child needs to be evaluated for a disability.
-That includes autism.
+That includes autism spectrum disorder or ASD.
 Either you as a parent or an educational professional in your child's school district needs to request evaluation.
 If the district makes the request, your consent is needed before the evaluation can be done.

 Professionals within your child's district are usually the ones who do the evaluation, but it can also be done by a developmental pediatrician or psychologist.The evaluation is what determines that your child is eligible for special education.
 It also helps identify the special services your child might need.